allofphysicsgraph/proofofconcept/README.md

 Development and testing performed on Mac OS 10.7.5

 Currently, content is manually coded into XML files:
-* connections_database.xml: how do inference rules and statements relate?
+* connections_database.csv: how do inference rules and statements relate?
-* equations_database.xml  : library of unique statements to be used by connections
+** assumption: order of steps within a derivation matters (for Latex generation) ** assumption: one inference rule per step (for Latex generation)
-* operators_database.xml  : library of unique inference rules to be used by connections
+* expressions_database.csv  : library of unique expressions used by connections
-* comments_database.xml   : set of comments which may reference multiple statements
+* inference_rules_database.csv  : library of unique inference rules used by connections

-The XML format and style is under-documented because it is under active development
+* comments_database.xml   : set of comments which may reference multiple expressions or steps

 physics_graph_notes.log: my commentary and observations on the project as it progresses